cosmos/cosmos-sdk/README.md

 ## Command Line Interface

-The basecoin CLI can be used to start a stand-alone basecoin instance (`basecoin start`), or to start basecoin with tendermint in the same process (`basecoin start --in-proc`).
+The basecoin CLI can be used to start a stand-alone basecoin instance (`basecoin start`), or to start basecoin with Tendermint in the same process (`basecoin start --in-proc`).
 It can also be used to send transactions, eg. `basecoin tx send --to 0x4793A333846E5104C46DD9AB9A00E31821B2F301 --amount 100` See `basecoin --help` and `basecoin [cmd] --help` for more details`.